 Professor Elizabeth Pontikes of the University of Chicago Booth School of Business and I took a careful look at this question.
 We collected data on thousands of firms in the software business and looked at their fates over time — including both successes and failures in the data.
 We found that these firms herd into “hot” markets that have been blessed by the VCs.
 But we also found that the VCs herd into markets, too, following each other in financing frenzies.
 The resulting hype cycles lead to bad outcomes for companies; firms that receive funding in these waves are the least likely to ultimately succeed by going public.
 So much for Houdini.

 Perhaps even more interesting is that the VCs themselves seem to be aware of this problem.
 While VCs herd into hot markets, at the same time they try to avoid investing in firms that do so.
 The VCs prefer instead to invest in those who pioneered what is now a hot market (and survived).
 As a kid, I had a precocious classmate who would jump to the front whenever he saw a trend, pointing resolutely forward in Napoleonic fashion, and commanding “follow me!”
 I’ll have to check; perhaps he grew up to be a VC.

 Remember, the most disruptive changes are not predicted by our experts.
 They are pioneered by those foolish enough to ignore the consensus.
 Be skeptical of those who claim to know what's next.

-To learn more, read When to Be a Nonconformist Entrepreneur?
-Organizational Responses to Vital Events by William P. Barnett and Elizabeth Pontikes.
+To learn more, read The Non-Consensus Entrepreneur: Organizational Responses to Vital Events by William P. Barnett and Elizabeth Pontikes.

 William P. Barnett is the Thomas M. Siebel Professor of Business Leadership, Strategy, and Organizations at Stanford GSB and the co-director of the Executive Program in Strategy and Organization.
 This story was originally published on his blog, “Bill Barnett on Strategy.”